“Richard” Chapter 47

 Monday, June 27, 1983

-When we got to Mom’s place, Jody walked me to the door.
-He asked me if he could take me to Lagoon on July 11th.
-I told him I couldn’t go since I would be in California getting ready for my upcoming wedding.
-Jody kept talking.
-I told him I couldn’t invite him in because my mom and sister were asleep.
-He said he didn’t mind.
-Instead, we sat down by the door and we ended up talking for two hours.
-Jody said that he had served his mission in Mexico and had been home for two years.
-He said he wasn’t married because he has not found the right girl.
-Jody is good-looking and I’m sure he will get married soon.
+Jody told me that he had served his mission in Mexico and had been home for two years.
+He said he wasn’t married because he had not found the right girl.
+Jody is good-looking and a really nice guy.
+If I hadn’t already been engaged and hadn’t met Richard, I would have loved to go out with him.
+I’m sure he will get married soon.
 After he left, I thought it was funny that I didn’t feel guilty towards Dave for spending time with Jody.
 However, I did feel bad towards Richard.
 I should just phone Dave up and call everything off, and then I thought I was probably just having a hard time because Dave was so far away.

 Saturday, July 2, 1983